© Pelaqita Persians

 - Your cat's favorite treats

-Cleaning The Ear
+How to Clean The Ear

-Inspecting your cat's ears as part of regular grooming will help prevent ear infections that might otherwise go unnoticed and untreated.
-To clean your cat's ear, grip the top of the ear and gently turn the ear flap inside out until you can clearly see the interior.
+To clean your cat's ear, gently grip the top of the ear and gently turn the ear flap inside out until you can clearly see the interior.
 If the ear appears clean there is no need for you to clean it.
-If the ears show signs of any discharge (other than brown ear-wax or dirt) such as green or yellow pus, red or dark red/black (which smells pretty bad), or any other discharge out of the ordinary, take your cat to the veterinarian as these types of discharge indicate a bacterial or fungal infection or a mite infestation.
+If the ears show signs of any discharge (other than brown ear-wax or dirt) such as green or yellow pus, red or dark red/black (which smells pretty bad), or any other discharge out of the ordinary, take your cat to the veterinarian as these types of discharge indicate a bacterial, fungal infection or a mite infestation.

 After cleaning your cat's ears, praise and pet the cat and offer it treats.
 Offering your cat affection and a favorite treat at the end of ear cleaning or nail trimming will help to ensure that in the future, the cat will not associate grooming as a distasteful experience.